viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 1. Created 2 EC2 instances by using terraform code
 2. Removed one instance from state file `terraform state rm resource_type.resource_name`
-3. Ran the terraform apply created the one EC2 instance since we have removed the state file for one EC2
+3. Ran the `terraform apply`, created the one EC2 instance since we have removed the state file for one EC2
 4. When we check the AWS console now 3 EC2 instances, but when you ran the `terraform destroy` 2 instances were destroyed and 1 is available since state was removed.

-`Scenario-3`: You need to sync your state file with the manual changes in AWS console.
+`Scenario-3`: What Terraform command can you use to reconcile the state with the real-world infrastructure in order to detect any drift from the last-known state?

 1. There is already some existing setup in AWS by using terraform configurations.
 2. Your teammate changed manullay some configurations in AWS console.